Menu ≡

 Retirement Plan Mandates Are Becoming a Reality for These 15 States:

-While federal retirement plan mandates are still a ways off, 15 US states are considering the use of state-sponsored retirement savings programs - ten of which are considering retirement plans required by law.
-While this is an important step in fully addressing the retirement gap and its effects on the private sector, what does it mean for business owners?
+While this is an important step toward addressing the retirement gap and its impact on the private sector, what does it mean for business owners?

-Depending on where your business operates, there are specific retirement plan adoption deadlines that your company will be required to meet to continue operating legally and avoid penalties.
-To help you decipher these mandates, we've broken them down by state.
-First up, are retirement plans mandatory in California for all companies?
+Depending on where your business operates, there are specific retirement plan adoption deadlines that your company will need to meet to continue operating legally and avoid penalties.
+To help you navigate these mandates, we've broken them down by state.

 California